 The Accounting Standards Board ("AcSB") amended CICA Handbook Section 1400, to include requirements for management to assess and disclose an entity's ability to continue as a going concern.
 This section applies to interim and annual financial statements relating to fiscal years beginning on or after January 1, 2008.
-The adoption of this standard did not have an impact on the Company's financial statements for the three months ended August 31, 2008.
+The adoption of this standard did not have an impact on the Company's November 30, 2008 interim consolidated financial statements.